The SAVE Act, one of Trump’s executive proposals, has the potential to restrict the right to vote for millions of eligible American citizens.

 Waldan continues, “Millions have a birth certificate but don’t know where it is or have easy access to it.
 (In a box in my mother’s closet?
 I know I saw it somewhere.)”

 To Waldan’s point, most people do not have access to the documentation this policy requires.
 Even if they do, many American citizen’s current names do not match these forms of documentation.
-This policy disproportionately affects certain groups, as some citizens are more susceptible to not having access to these documents.
-This includes voters of color and young voters.
+This policy disproportionately affects certain groups, since some are less likely to have these documents.
+This includes young voters and voters of color.

 Another problem Americans face is a discrepancy between the name on the document and their current legal name.
 One of the largest groups affected by this is married women who took the last name of their spouse.
 Technically, under this policy, they will not be allowed to register to vote.